SfEP Cloud Clubs

-SfEP Cloud Club was formerly known as SfEP Skype Club.
+The SfEP Cloud Clubs were formerly known as SfEP Skype Club.

-SfEP Cloud Club is made up of a number of SfEP members located in countries around the world, together with members who are in far-flung parts of the UK and find it almost impossible to get to local group meetings.
+The SfEP’s Cloud Clubs cater for SfEP members who are located outside of the UK, members who are in remote parts of the UK and members who otherwise find it difficult to get to local group meetings.

 What is Zoom?

-Zoom is a software application (an ‘app’) that enables video calls and voice calls to take place using computers, tablets and mobile devices, via the internet, and the Mac, Windows, Linux, iOS and Android software platforms are all supported.
+Zoom is a software application that enables video and/or voice calls using computers, tablets and mobile devices, via the internet.
+The software is supported on Mac, Windows, Linux, iOS and Android platforms.

-To use the free version of Zoom, you need to sign up and create an account for yourself.
-To take part in video calls you need to have a microphone and camera linked to your computer or similar device (on modern computers these are often integral).
+To use the free version of Zoom, you need to sign up and create an account.
+To take part in video calls, you will need to use a microphone and camera on your computer or other device.
 Zoom is free to join, and the video calls are also free.

 Taking part in a Cloud Club session

-If the video and the audio functions do drop off simultaneously, there is a handy instant messaging pane which can be used to send ‘I’m trying to re-dial’ messages, so the other people know you’re still there.
+In the rare instance in which both video and audio functions do drop off simultaneously, you can use the instant messaging pane to let other members know you’re still there!

-Details of upcoming meetings can be found in the Calendar of events.
+Details of upcoming Cloud Club meetings can be found in the Calendar of events.